 This program exercises strings, lists, and main().
-All parts of HW4 are due Wed Feb 5th at 11:55pm.
+There is also an ethics component on a separate page.
+All parts of HW4 are due Wed Feb 10th at 11:55pm.

 To get started, we have 4 small string exercises.
 Some problems say to solve with a particular loop form, so you get practice with both.